jongrantwritescode/promptgen/evals/README.md

 # Evals Directory

-This directory contains evaluation configurations for testing evolved prompts using the Evalite framework.
+This directory contains evaluation configurations that serve as the **single source of truth** for all prompt evaluation logic in PromptGen.

 ## Purpose

-The `evals/` directory is used for **evaluating and testing prompts** that have been evolved through genetic algorithms.
+The `evals/` directory defines evaluation logic that is used by **both**:
+- **Genetic algorithm training** (automatic evaluation during evolution)
+- **Manual testing** (standalone evaluation using Evalite framework)

 Each eval includes:
 - Test cases for evaluation
 - Scoring functions
 - Integration with Evalite framework